Caltech-IPAC/kete/README.md

 'Kete' comes from ancient greek mythology, meaning sea monsters, and is the root word for Cetaceans (Whales).

+## Note:

+Original maintainer (Dar Dahlen) is beginning a PhD and will no longer be performing maintenance, as he is no longer affiliated with CalTech.

 ## Introduction

 The kete tools are intended to enable the simulation of all-sky surveys of minor